netmodules/NetModules/README.md

 ### License ###

 * [The MIT License (MIT)](https://tldrlegal.com/license/mit-license) - You are free to use NetModules in commercial projects and modify/redistribute the source code provided the copyright notice is not removed.
 * If you use NetModules in your own project I would love to hear about it, so drop me a line (and even a credit to NetModules in your project if you feel like being really generous).
-We would be very happy to hear about your experiences using my NetModules class library in your projects and any suggestions you may have for me to make it better.
+I would be very happy to hear about your experiences using my NetModules class library in your projects and any suggestions you may have for me to make it better.